jaspervdv/IFC_BuildingEnvExtractor/README.md

 ### Middle level shells

-Middle level detail shell (Lod 0.2  w/o footprint, 1.2, 1.3, 2.2) can be extracted primarily based on the model’s roofing structures.
+Middle level detail shell (Lod0.2, 1.2, 1.3, 2.2) can be extracted primarily based on the model’s roofing structures.
 These roofing structures are isolated in two steps.
 The first step is a coarse isolation which is done via column voxelization.
 The second step is a filtering of the isolated objects via a column-like ray casting process.
 This will result in a collection of roofing surfaces.

 To construct the LoD 0.2 and 1.2 shell these surfaces (And their vertices) are all projected to the xy plane and merged in one single surface.
 This surface can be converted to the LoD 0.2 shell.
 To get the LoD 1.2 shell this surface is extruded in a positive z-direction to the max z-height of the original model.